Level/levelup/README.md

 <a name="promises"></a>
 ## Promise Support

-LevelUp ships with native `Promise` support out of the box.
+`levelup` ships with native `Promise` support out of the box.

-Each function taking a callback also can be used as a promise, if the callback is omitted.
+Each function accepting a callback returns a promise if the callback is omitted.
 This applies for:

 - `db.get(key[, options])`
 - `db.put(key, value[, options])`